Sheep-y/MarsHorizonMods/ModLoader/Readme.md

 This mod loader does not change save games or game files.
 Since it does not depends on game code, it is expected to be compatible with future game versions.

+## Mod Loader Bridging ##

+This mod loader is *also* a BepInEx plugin and a UMM plugin, meaning it can be used to load vanilla mods in those loaders.

+Use only the mod loader dll and maybe Info.json.
+Do *not* replace winhttp and doorstop config.
+Place this loader and those incompatible mods in a subfolder, away from other mods.

 # Troubleshoot #